pytorch/xla/master/_sources/learn/pytorch-on-xla-devices.md.txt

 work on any device.
 The only XLA-specific code is a couple lines that acquire the XLA device and materializing the tensors.
 Calling `torch_xla.sync()` at the end of each training iteration causes XLA to execute its current graph and update the model's parameters.
-See [XLA Tensor Deep Dive](#xla-tensor-deep-dive) for more on how XLA creates graphs and runs operations.
+See {ref}`XLA Tensor Deep Dive` for more on how XLA creates graphs and runs operations.

+(running-on-multiple-xla-devices-with-multi-processing)=

 ### Running on Multiple XLA Devices with Multi-processing